ronenzaslaver/bbtest/README.md

 The test cases themselvs are written using `bbtest.BBTestCase` as a base class.
 Inherits from TestCase, so we use `setup` and `destroy` and `test*` methods.
 To run the tests you can use your favorite python tests runner (ours is pytest).

-To keep lab configuration simple we use a simple yaml format based on docker-compose.
 We've added a class property `LAB` that holds a dictionary defining the lab enviornment.

 Installation